marekro/Perl-term-completion/README.md

 ## Terminal size changes

 This package does the best it can to handle changes of the terminal size during the completion process.
-It redisplays the prompt and the current entry during completion, and restarts paging when showing the list of choices.
+It displays the prompt again and the current entry during completion, and restarts paging when showing the list of choices.
 The latter however only after you press a key - the bell sounds to indicate that something happened.
 This is because it does not